autonity/autonity-oracle/plugins/README.md

 }
 ```
 where the statements in PluginState:
-- KeyRequired states that if the plugin need a service key to be configured, for a key required plugin, oracle server will not start the plugin if a key is missing from configuration.
+- KeyRequired states if the plugin needs a service key to be configured.
+When the plugin requires a key, oracle server will not start the plugin if a key is missing from the configuration.
 - Version states the version of the plugin.
 - AvailableSymbols states the available symbols of current data plugin.